OXID-eSales/github-actions/docs/actions/phpstan.md

-# phpmd
+# phpstan
-Runs phpmd reports and creates an artifact for this
+Runs phpstan reports and creates an artifact for this

 ## Inputs:
 **title:** *not required*, *default:* shop_ce